Chi Lăng Training Center: History

 The center was originally used by the 5th Special Forces Group Detachment A-432 as That Son Special Forces Camp.
 It was later taken over by the ARVN and MACV Advisory Team 61 for use as the main ARVN training center in IV Corps.

 In January 1971 the 25 man 1st New Zealand Army Training Team Vietnam (1 NZATTV), which included members from different branches of service of the New Zealand Army was deployed to the center to assist the U.S. Army Training Team in training ARVN units.
 The team trained ARVN platoon commanders in weapons and tactics, class sizes were up to 150 men but attendance was poor and after nine courses had been run only 634 men had been trained.
 Many of the instructors took the view that the ARVN soldiers were not interested in fighting.

 On 9 January 1972 a dispute between two ARVN battalions from different divisions over their rice rations led to a gun battle that resulted in two killed and 12 wounded.

 1 NZATTV remained at Chi Lăng until being withdrawn as part of the general withdrawal of New Zealand forces from South Vietnam in December 1972.

 That Son camp was used as the model for the fictional Phan Chau camp in Robin Moore's book The Green Berets.

-Current use

-The area remains in use by the People's Army of Vietnam.